Frequently dense harmonic functions and universal martingales on trees: Notation and preliminaries

-gives rise to a sequence of $A_n$-measurable functions on $\Omega$ that is a martingale if and only if $h$ is $Q$-harmonic, and this lifting is the right inverse of the projection \eqref{eq:projection:Omega->T}.
-Moreover, ${h^*}^\dag=h$.
-This shows that forward harmonicity with respect to $Q$ is equivalent to the martingale property induced by $\nu$,
+Note that here $\{h_n\}$ is a sequence of functions each defined on a different domain $C_n\subset T$.
+We use this way of writing in order to keep notation shorter; it will be used only for the harmonic function $h$ on $T$.
+The sequence $\{ h^*_n\}$ is a martingale if and only if $h$ is $Q$-harmonic; that is, forward harmonicity with respect to $Q$ is equivalent to the martingale property induced by $\nu$.
+This lifting is the inverse of the projection \eqref{eq:projection:Omega->T}, in the sense that $(h_{|v|}^*)^\dag(v)=h(v)$ for every $v\in T$, and more generally, by the martingale property \eqref{eq:martingale_property}, if $h\in H_Q$

+Conversely, if $h$ is any function on $T$ and $h=(h_{m}^*)^\dag$ for some $m>0$, then $\{h^*_n\}$ satisfies the martingale property \eqref{eq:martingale_property} for indices $n\leqslant m$, in other words $h$ is $Q$-harmonic in the ball $B_m$; this is actually the solution of the Dirichlet problem in $B_m$ for the operator $Q$.